Nuclear power in the United States: Pro-nuclear power stance

 As of February 2020, Our World In Data stated that "nuclear energy and renewables are far, far safer than fossil fuels as regards human health, safety and carbon footprint," with nuclear energy resulting in 99.8% fewer deaths than brown coal; 99.7% fewer than coal; 99.6% fewer than oil; and 97.5% fewer than gas.

-Under President Obama, the Office of nuclear energy stated in January 2012 that "Nuclear power has safely, reliably, and economically contributed almost 20% of electrical generation in the United States over the past two decades.
-It remains the single largest contributor (more than 70%) of non-greenhouse-gas- emitting electric power generation in the United States.
+Under President Obama, the Office of Nuclear Energy stated in January 2012 that "Nuclear power has safely, reliably, and economically contributed almost 20% of electrical generation in the United States over the past two decades.
+It remains the single largest contributor (more than 70%) of non-greenhouse-gas-emitting electric power generation in the United States.
 Domestic demand for electrical energy is expected to grow by more than 30% from 2009 to 2035.
 At the same time, most of the currently operating nuclear power plants will begin reaching the end of their initial 20-year extension to their original 40-year operating license, for a total of 60 years of operation."
 It warned that if new plants do not replace those which are retired then the total fraction of generated electrical energy from nuclear power will begin to decline.

 The United States Department of Energy web site states that "nuclear power is the most reliable energy source", and to a great degree "has the highest capacity factor.
 Natural gas and coal capacity factors are generally lower due to routine maintenance and/or refueling at these facilities while renewable plants are considered intermittent or variable sources and are mostly limited by a lack of fuel (i.e. wind, sun, or water)."
 Nuclear is the largest source of clean power in the United States, generating more than 800 billion kilowatt-hours of electricity each year and producing more than half of the nation's emissions-free electricity.
 This avoids more than 470 million metric tons of carbon each year, which is the equivalent of removing 100 million cars off of the road.
 In 2019, nuclear plants operated at full power more than 93% of the time, making it the most reliable energy source on the power grid.
 The Department of Energy and its national labs are working with industry to develop new reactors and fuels that will increase the overall performance of nuclear technologies and reduce the amount of nuclear waste that is produced.

-Advanced nuclear reactors "that are smaller, safer, and more efficient at half the construction cost of today’s reactors" are part of President Biden's clean energy proposals.
+Advanced nuclear reactors "that are smaller, safer, and more efficient at half the construction cost of today's reactors" were part of Joe Biden's clean energy proposals when he was candidate for U.S. President prior to 2021.